My Quiet Kitchen

 • Place soy curls in a large bowl, and cover with broth to rehydrate.
 Add a bit of water to the bowl if needed so that the soy curls are mostly submerged.
 Set aside to soak for 15 minutes, then drain in a colander.

 • Preheat a large saute pan over medium heat, and add the oil, if using.
 Stirring occasionally, cook the onion for about 5 minutes, or until translucent.
 Add the jalapeno to the pan, and cook for 2 to 3 minutes.
-Add the garlic to the pan, and cook for about 1 minute.
+Add the garlic to the pan, and cook for 1 minute.

 Notes

-TVP Option
+TVP Option:

 Soy curls usually need to be ordered online and are difficult to get outside the US.
 So feel free to use TVP or soya chunks instead.
 Use only as much broth as is needed to hydrate without making it soggy.
 And since TVP is already a ground texture, there's no need to pulse it in the food processor.